 Mike Cramer’s job at McDonald’s is to anticipate and monitor trends, identify and examine any opportunities in operations, and advise store owners and others within the corporate family on how to continuously enhance customer service.
-Cramer is McDonald’s Director of Operations Research for Worldwide Restaurant Innovation, and among his essential, everyday tools is JMP statistical software from SAS.
+Cramer is McDonald’s Director of Operations Research for Worldwide Restaurant Innovation, and among his essential, everyday tools is JMP statistical software.

 Like a concept car